๐Ÿ›ก๏ธ Last call: Sign up for AMEX My Travel Insurance and get Accor Plus, Samsonite luggage, Grab vouchers and bonus miles.

 St Regis Langkawi

-Fundamentally, the problem can be summarised in two points:
+Fundamentally, the problem can be summarised this way:

-• On a one to one basis, most hotel points are worth less than miles
+• On a 1:1 basis, most hotel points are worth less than airline miles

 • Most banks in Singapore offer the same conversion ratios to hotel points as airline miles

 There have been some cases when I converted credit card points to hotel programmes, but they were almost always exceptional.
 For example, I cashed out my entire StanChart X Card welcome bonus on Accor Live Limitless points, because of an excellent 100% transfer bonus offered at the start of COVID (giving me the equivalent of 3 cents per mile).
-Likewise, back in 2018 American Express offered a transfer bonus of 3 Hilton points per MR point, which was almost certainly an error.
-AMEX still honored it, however.
+Likewise, back in 2018 American Express offered a transfer bonus of 3 Hilton points per MR point, which was clearly an error.
+It was still honored, however.

 Chain Typical Price During Sale